-- (1) Mauka area rules.
+- Mauka area rules.
 If a conflict occurs between requirements within the rules, the most restrictive shall apply; - (2) Mauka area plan.
 The provisions of the rules, when in conflict with the mauka area plan, shall take precedence; - (3) Master plan.
 If conflicts occur between the requirements of the rules and standards adopted as part of any master plan, the requirements of the master plan shall apply; and - (4) Private agreements.
-The rules apply to all real property located within the mauka area regardless of whether it imposes a greater or lesser restriction on the development or use of structures or land than a private agreement or restriction (for example, conditions, covenants, and restrictions). - (b) The following provisions of the subtitle $[4_7]$ 219, title 15, apply within the mauka area and may be referenced herein: - (1) HCDA's rules of practice and procedure; and - (2) Chapter 218 (Kakaako reserved housing rules).
-[Eff 11/11/11; am and comp ] (Auth: HRS §§206E-4, 206E-5, 206E-7) (Imp: HRS §§206E-4, 206E-5, 206E-7)
+If conflicts occur between the requirements of the rules and private agreements or restrictions, the rules shall apply and take precedence.
+The rules apply to all real property located within the mauka area regardless of whether [it imposes] the rules impose a greater or lesser restriction on the development or use of structures or land than a private agreement or restriction (for example, conditions, covenants, and restrictions). (b) The following provisions of the subtitle [4,] 219, title 15, apply within the mauka area and may be referenced

+- herein: - (1) [HCDA's] The authority's rules of practice and procedure; and - (2) Chapter 218 (Kakaako reserved housing rules).
+[Eff 11/11/11; am and comp ] (Auth: HRS \$\$206E-4, 206E-5, 206E-7) (Imp: HRS \$\$206E-4, 206E-5, 206E-7)

 \$15-217-7 Severability.
-These rules shall be liberally construed to protect and preserve the health, safety, and general welfare within the mauka area.
-Should any provision of the rules be held to be unconstitutional or invalid, such holding shall not be construed as affecting the validity of any of the remaining provisions.
-[Eff 11/11/11] (Auth: HRS §\$206E-4, 206E-5, 206E-7) (Imp: HRS §\$206E-4, 206E-5, 206E-7)
+[These rules shall be liberally construed to protect and preserve the health, safety, and general welfare within the mauka area.
+Should any provision of the rules be held to be unconstitutional or invalid, such holding shall not be construed as affecting the validity of any of the remaining provisions.] (a) If a court of competent jurisdiction finds any provision or provisions of this chapter to be invalid or ineffective in whole or in part, the effect of that decision shall be limited to those provisions which are expressly stated in the decision to be invalid or ineffective, and all other provisions of these rules shall continue to be separately and fully effective.

-\$15-217-8 [Definition of terms.]
+(b) If a court of competent jurisdiction finds the application of any provision or provisions of this chapter to any zoning lot, building or other structure, or tract of land to be invalid or ineffective in whole or in part, the effect of that decision shall be limited to the person, property, or situation immediately involved in the controversy, and the application of any such provision to other persons, property, or situations shall not be affected.
+[Eff 11/11/11] (Auth: HRS §§206E-4, 206E-5, 206E-7) (Imp: HRS §§206E-4, 206E-5, 206E-7) \$15-217-8 [Definition of terms.]
 Definitions.
 This section provides definitions for terms in these rules that are technical in nature or that otherwise [may] might not reflect a common usage of the term.
 If a term is not defined in this section, then the executive director shall determine the correct definition through the interpretation provisions of section 15-217-5 (rules of interpretation).

-"Accessory building" means a building that is located on the same property $[\tau]$ but physically separated from the principal building and [is] subordinate in size to the principal building, which may include swimming pool house, recreational facilities, and gazebos [t].
+"Accessory building" means a building that is located on the same property $[\tau]$ but physically separated from the principal building and $[\frac{is}{is}]$ subordinate in size to the principal building, which may include swimming pool house, recreational facilities, and gazebos $[\dot{\tau}]$ .

-"Accessory dwelling" means a self-contained residential unit located on the same property as a front yard house, side yard house, or duplex-triplex-quadplex, which is either attached to the principal building or in a separate structure[+].
+"Accessory dwelling" means a self-contained residential unit located on the same property as a front yard house, side yard house, or duplex-triplex-quadplex, which is either attached to the principal building or in a separate structure[;].
 See Figure BT.1 (front yard house), dated January 2024, made part of this chapter, and attached at the end of this chapter.